Last updated: January 16, 2022

 |Distance:||1.5 km (one way)|

 There are two access point to the Sydney Harbour Bridge pedestrian walkway:

-The somewhat mysterious looking, art-deco building that holds the Bridge Stairs in The Rocks, is located at 100 Cumberland St, a short walk from Circular Quay.
+The somewhat mysterious looking, art-deco building that holds the Bridge Stairs, is located at 100 Cumberland St in The Rocks, only a short walk from Circular Quay.

 Simply make your way into that building, walk up the stairs, and follow the signs to the Sydney Harbour Bridge.